Advanced integration

 Swift

-For this reason, add a "catch-all" case @unknown default that matches any value and produces a warning if all known elements of the enum have not already been matched.
+Include a "catch-all" case @unknown default to match any value and produce a warning if all known enum cases are not matched.
 If additional cases are added and you do not wish to see a warning here, remove the @unknown attribute.
 See the snippet below:

 // To remove an event observer from your Zendesk instance:Zendesk.instance?.removeEventObserver(self)